Manuʻa Islands: Economy

 Today, many families of Manuʻa rely on income from family members working in Tutuila and in the United States.
 The local diet was generally healthier than in Tutuila, with less reliance on imported tinned foods.
 However, with the declining population, fewer and fewer locals are fishing and farming, and the dependence on imported food has been exacerbated by the lack of local produce, flailing plantations, and diminishing livestock.

 A few mom-and-pop stores are open, and some private rental homes contribute to the local economy.
-Yet, the American Samoa Government (ASG) is the largest employer in the islands, with branch offices of each government department: Agriculture, Education, Department of Health, Public Safety & Fire, Port Administration, ASPA, ASTCA, Marine Wildlife Resources, and M&O.
+Yet, the American Samoa Government (ASG) is the largest employer in the islands, with branch offices of each government department: Agriculture, Education, Department of Health, Public Safety & Fire, Port Administration, American Samoa Power Authority (ASPA), American Samoa Telecommunications Authority (ASTCA), Marine Wildlife Resources, and M&O.

 In 2010, the Manuʻa District had a per capita income of $5,441 — this makes the Manuʻa District the county / county-equivalent with the lowest-per capita income in the entire United States.